moayadabukhadra/my-note/README.md

 i always try to learn more and iam happy that iam learning programming at this time

-if u want to know more about me u can look at my github account
+if u want to know more about me you can look at my github account

 ## good developer mindset